 This is a guest post from Rebecca of HikingMastery.com.

 Hiking is a wonderful activity for people and dogs alike.
 And there’s nothing like a short, interesting hike, filled with new excitement to create a stronger bond with your dog.
 But where can you go?
-We’ve got some great day hike suggestions below, so read on.
+We’ve got some great day hike suggestions for the USA below, so read on.

 1. The Park Loop Road, Acadia National Park, Maine

 This trail is perfect for bringing Fido along because you’ll both enjoy some exquisite scenery, even from your car.
 The 27-mile long trail starts in the northern part of Maine’s Mount Desert Island, near Hulls Cove and it boasts some pretty amazing landforms, but you don’t have to do it all at once; you can easily park your car and get out for a short walk.

 Your dog will love this diversity of smells brought along with each change in terrain, but he will also appreciate the challenge that comes with tackling forests and rocky ground as well as some lake areas.
 And if you have some cool dog backpacking gear, you can even give him some extra responsibilities and a means of carrying his own things.